-Here at Increa.com, we're celebrating 26 years on the Internet!
+Here at Increa.com, we're celebrating nearly 34 years on the Internet!
 Increa began to publish the "Minisport Laptop Hacker" via UUCP in October of 1991.
-A year after Yahoo came into existence, in November 1997, Increa Technology appeared as a web page hosted on qsl.net.
+In November of 1997 (a year after Yahoo came into existence) Increa Technology appeared as a web page hosted on qsl.net.
 A year later Google put up a web page.
 In 2002, Increa.com became a stand-alone domain.
+On these web pages, you'll find information hovering in the void between professional activities, entrepreneurial feasibility, and renaissance curiosity.
+If you use material from pages I maintain, please link let me know, and provide a link back to Increa.com.

-to Increa.com.
-Early intentions out of high
+Intentions out of high

 school were to become a medical